-- 19.3 Meal Allowances - (a) An employee will be supplied with an adequate meal where an employer has adequate cooking and dining facilities or be paid a meal allowance, in addition to any overtime payment at the following rates:
+19.3 Meal Allowances

+(a) An employee will be supplied with an adequate meal where an employer has adequate cooking and dining facilities or be paid a meal allowance, in addition to any overtime payment at the following rates:

-For Nursing Classifications item 9 of Table 2; Aged Care Classifications classified at pay points "A" item 10 of Table 2; Health Professionals classified at pay points A item 11 of Table 2; Aged Care Classifications classified at pay points "C" item 12 of Table 2; Health Professionals classified at pay points "C" item 13 of Table 2; Home Care Classifications item 14 of Table 2.
+For Nursing Classifications item 9 of Table 2; Aged Care Classifications classified at pay points "A" item 10 of Table 2; Aged Care Classifications classified at pay points "C" item 11 of Table 2;

-- (i) when required to work after the usual finishing hour of work beyond one hour or, in the case of shiftworkers, when the overtime work on any shift exceeds one hour. - provided that where such overtime work completed by a nursing employee exceeds four hours a further meal allowance at the rate set out in item 15 of Table 2 will be paid. - (b) Clause 19.3(a) will not apply when an employee could reasonably return home for a meal within the meal break. - (c) On request the meal allowance will be paid on the same day as overtime is worked. - 19.4 On Call Allowance (Nursing Classifications only) - (a) An on call allowance is paid to an employee who is required by the employer to be on call at their private residence, or at any other mutually agreed place.
-The employee is entitled to receive the following additional amounts for each 24 hour period or part thereof: - (i) between rostered shifts or ordinary hours Monday to Friday inclusive the amount set out in item 16 of Table 2. - (ii) between rostered shifts or ordinary hours on a Saturday the amount set out in item 17 of Table 2. - (iii) between rostered shifts or ordinary hours on a Sunday, public holiday or any day when the employee is not rostered to work the amount set out in item 18 of Table 2. - (b) For the purpose of this clause the whole of the on call period is calculated according to the day on which the major portion of the on call period falls. - 19.5 On Call Allowance (Home Care Classifications only) - (a) An employee required by the employer to be on call (i.e. available for recall to duty) will be paid an allowance as set out in item 19 of Table 2 in respect to any 24 hour period or part thereof during the period from the time of finishing ordinary duty on Monday to the time of finishing ordinary duty on Friday. - (b) The allowance will be as set out in item 20 of Table 2 in respect of any other 24 hour period or part thereof, or any public holiday or part thereof.
+- (i) when required to work after the usual finishing hour of work beyond one hour or, in the case of shiftworkers, when the overtime work on any shift exceeds one hour. - (ii) provided that where such overtime work completed by a nursing employee exceeds four hours a further meal allowance at the rate set out in item 12 of Table 2 will be paid. - (b) Clause 19.3(a) will not apply when an employee could reasonably return home for a meal within the meal break. - (c) On request the meal allowance will be paid on the same day as overtime is worked.

+19.4 On Call Allowance (Nursing Classifications only)

+- (a) An on call allowance is paid to an employee who is required by the employer to be on call at their private residence, or at any other mutually agreed place.
+The employee is entitled to receive the following additional amounts for each 24 hour period or part thereof: - (i) between rostered shifts or ordinary hours Monday to Friday inclusive the amount set out in item 13 of Table 2. - (ii) between rostered shifts or ordinary hours on a Saturday the amount set out in item 14 of Table 2. - (iii) between rostered shifts or ordinary hours on a Sunday, public holiday or any day when the employee is not rostered to work the amount set out in item 15 of Table 2. - (b) For the purpose of this clause the whole of the on call period is calculated according to the day on which the major portion of the on call period falls.